Electrostatically Assembled Open Square and Checkerboard Superlattices: Results and Discussion

 To further explore the effect of polymer MW disparity, we examined a binary mixture of COOH‐PEG2k-Au5 and NH$_2$‐PEG10k-Au10 at a 4:1 nominal ratio (additional ratios in the Supporting Information).
-Fig. \ref{fig:Checkerboard_hexagonal} shows SAXS diffraction patterns recorded at pH 6, 4, and 3.
-At pH 6 (Fig. \ref{fig:Checkerboard_hexagonal}(a)), the pattern corresponds to a well‐defined checkerboard superlattice.
+Fig. \ref{fig:Checkerboard_hexagonal} shows GISAXS diffraction line-cuts recorded at pH 6, 4, and 3.
+At pH 6 (Fig.~\ref{fig:Checkerboard_hexagonal}(a)), the pattern corresponds to a well-defined checkerboard superlattice, with the strongest Bragg peak being resolution-limited, indicating long-range correlations and an average crystal size of $\gtrsim 600$ nm.
 Lowering the pH to 4 (Fig. \ref{fig:Checkerboard_hexagonal} (b)) causes a slight weakening of this order.
 Upon further acidification to pH 3 (Fig. \ref{fig:Checkerboard_hexagonal}(c)), the structure reorganizes into a body‐centered honeycomb lattice with a quasi‐stoichiometric A$_2$B composition.
 This transition occurs because protonation of the –NH\textsubscript{2} termini at a lower pH increases their solubility, reducing their interfacial occupancy and allowing a higher relative density of COOH-PEG2k-Au5 to drive the formation of the A$_2$B hexagonal superstructure.
+We note that checkerboard and hexagonal lattices are symmetry-incompatible; therefore, the transition is not a continuous one.
+Thus, after each pH change, we briefly stir to erase structural memory (as described in detail in the Methods section) and allow the interface to re-equilibrate to the thermodynamically selected lattice consistent with the particle charge states.

+Extensive data on the various mixtures are provided in the SI, including all those discussed in the main text.
+The corresponding diffraction line-cuts and fitted profiles are reproduced in the SI, along with a comprehensive list of refined parameters.
+These parameters include lattice constants and nearest-neighbor distances for each condition and structure.
+Detailed information on the structure factors employed in the fitting procedure is also presented in the SI.